-Yes, if you have fewer than 45 credit hours accumulated and if your SLU GPA is 3.5 or greater, you are welcome to apply for admissions to the program.
-See the "current student" section of the Honors Admissions page.
+Yes, if you have accumulated fewer than 45 credit hours and if your SLU GPA is 3.5 or greater, you are welcome to apply for admission to the program.
+More information can be found in the transfer student section of the "Applying to Honors" page.

-Honors students are also required to take one upper-level Honors Senior seminar, which are designed to help students examine their education, questioning the judgment of the worth of diverse knowledge.
-Honors students are required to complete a minimum of three (3) hours of HR 490 Senior Honors Capstone.
-This requirement can be completed in conjunction with a senior paper or project required by the student's major.
-More information about the Honors curriculum can be found here.
+Honors students are also required to take an upper-level Honors senior seminar, which is designed to help you examine your education, questioning the judgment of the worth of diverse knowledge.
+Honors students are required to complete a minimum of three hours of HR 490: Senior Honors Capstone.
+This requirement can be completed in conjunction with a senior paper or project required by your major.
+More information about the curriculum can be found here.

 - How many Honors courses do I take?